microsoft/ApplicationInsights-dotnet-server/README.md

 Our projects target multiple frameworks (ex: Net45 & NetCore).
 We have framework specific projects and a shared project for common files between them. (ex: Perf.Net45, Perf.NetCore, Perf.Shared).
 If a file is used by both frameworks, we prefer to store that file in a Shared project and use preprocessor directives to separate framework specific code (ex: `#if NETCORE, #if !NETCORE`).
 We also use a conditional ItemGroup to assign files to a framework (ex: `ItemGroup Condition=" '$(TargetFramework)' != 'netcoreapp1.0' "`).

-We've found that this makes our projects easier to maintain because it keeps Framework assignments in a single project.
+This makes our projects easier to maintain because it keeps Framework assignments in a single project.
 As an added bonus our Framework specific projects can include a single Shared project instead of individual files, which keeps our project files neat and clean.

 ## Contributing